Skip to content

 A job description is often a candidate’s first impression of your organization—and one of your most impactful opportunities to stand out from the crowd.
-For job seekers with a college degree, 24% have been turned off by a job description’s tone.
-So how do you write a job description that resonates with the candidates you’re trying to reach?
+So how do you write a job description that attracts the entry level talent you're trying to reach?

 Some of the things that students and recent grads look for in a job description include:

-From writing with inclusive language to highlighting the skills that can be learned on the job, use the following five tips to uplevel your job descriptions and attract Gen Z job seekers.
+From writing with inclusive language to highlighting the skills that can be learned on the job, use the following five tips to uplevel your job descriptions and attract entry level job seekers.

 Best practices for writing job descriptions for early talent

 Consider how students might search for your role and treat potential job titles like keywords.
 Be literal—new job seekers want and need consistency.
 Ensure the title in the job description is the same everywhere you post and promote your role.
-For example, if you're hiring for a position your industry commonly refers to as a “Business Development Specialist,” but you label it “B2B Corporate Sales” elsewhere, you could miss out on potential pipeline.
+For example, if you're hiring for a position your industry commonly refers to as a “Business Development Specialist,” but you title it “B2B Corporate Sales” on your job post, you could miss out on potential pipeline.

-Did you know?
-When a student saves your job on Handshake, they automatically receive updates and reminders.
+Post a job on Handshake: When a student saves your job on Handshake, they automatically receive updates and reminders.
 This increases the likelihood that a student will apply to your job.
-Students receive personalized job recommendation emails based on the preferences you input into your job.
+Students receive personalized job recommendation emails based on the preferences you input into the Job Form.

 2. Focus on skills, not experience

 For your job description to resonate with early talent, you may need to rethink what’s required to be successful in your entry level roles.
-Most recent grads have less than 3 years of experience, so you don’t want to put in a job description that 5 years of experience is required.
+Of course, most recent grads have 0-5 years of experience, so you don’t want to put in a job description that 5 years of experience is required.

-Shift your focus from experience to coursework, skills, and certifications so that the job description is relevant to someone just starting out in their career.
+Shift to skills-based hiring by sourcing for skills, coursework, and certifications so that the job description is relevant to someone just starting out in their career.
 Highlight skills that a student can learn on the job to excite them about the opportunity to grow professionally.
-And use bullet points to help students and job seekers of all backgrounds easily identify what soft skills you’re looking for.
+In addition to technical or hard skills, help students and job seekers easily identify which soft skills you’re looking for, too.

 What is skills-based hiring?